-A variety of buildings and sites of historical interest have been identified through the village and are marked by Jubilee trail markers starting at St Mary’s Church and passing in a circular route through the village to include Trafalgar Green, Walnut Tree Field, Timber Green, Stocks Green, Charborough Green, Churchill Close Green and Maypole Green (Market Place).
+A variety of buildings and sites of historical interest have been identified through the village and are marked by Jubilee trail markers containing QR codes that link to this website.
+The trail starts at St Mary’s Church and passes in a circular route through the village to include Trafalgar Green, Walnut Tree Field, Timber Green, Stocks Green, Charborough Green, Churchill Close Green and Maypole Green (The Old Market Place).

 You can view photos and detailed information below and download a map that shows the location of 15 trail marker signs.
-Take a walk of discovery through Sturminster Marshall village and learn about its unique history through the centuries.
+You can start at any point and take a walk of discovery through Sturminster Marshall village and learn about its unique history through the past centuries.

 1. St Marys Church and Churchyard